edwardgunning/ISBS-Short-Course/practicals/01-smoothing.md

 $$\text{Cov}(x(s), x(t)) = \frac{1}{N-1}\sum_{i=1}^N (x_i(s)-\bar{x}(s))(x_i(t)-\bar{x}(t)),$$
 summarises the dependence among the function values at time $s$ and time
 $t$.
 It is a bivariate function on a two-dimensional (i.e., rectangular) domain.
-We can compute it for our sample of functional data as follows.
+We can compute it for our sample of functional data using the `var.fd()` function as follows.

 ``` r
 cov_fd <- var.fd(fdobj1 = final_fd)
 ```

-The result is a `bifd` (“bivariate functional data”) objects.
+The result is a `bifd` (“bivariate functional data”) object.
 We can evaluate it on a two-dimensional grid as follows.

 ``` r